Veterans Stadium: Stadium features

 The stadium was a complicated structure with its seating layered in seven separate levels in its final configuration.
 The lowest, or "100 Level", extended only part way around the structure, between roughly the 25-yard lines for football games and near the two dugouts for baseball.
 The "200 Level" comprised field-level boxes, and the "300 Level" housed what were labeled "Terrace Boxes".
 These three levels collectively made up the "Lower Stands".
 The "400 Level" was reserved for the press and dignitaries; the upper level began with "500 Level" (or "loge boxes"), the "600 Level" (upper reserved, or individual seats), and finally, the highest, the "700 Level" (general admission for baseball).
 Originally, the seats were in shades of brown, terra cotta, orange and yellow, to look like an autumn day, but in 1995 and 1996, blue seats replaced the fall-hued ones.

 At one time, the stadium could seat over 71,000 people for football, but restructuring in the late 1980s—including removal of several rows of the 700 Level around most of the stadium to accommodate construction of the Penthouse Suites—brought capacity down to around 66,000.

 The stadium was harshly criticized by baseball purists.
 Even by multipurpose stadium standards, the upper deck was exceptionally high, and many of the seats in that area were so far from the field that it was difficult to see the game without binoculars.
 Like most of its contemporaries, foul territory was quite roomy.
 Approximately 70% of the seats were in fair territory, adding to the stadium's cavernous feel.
 There was no dirt in the infield except for sliding pits around the bases, and circular areas around the pitcher's mound and home plate.
 In the autumn, the football markings were clearly visible in the spacious outfield area.
 While the stadium's size enabled the Phillies to shatter previous attendance records, during the years the Phillies were not doing as well, even crowds of 35,000 looked sparse.

 The stadium had been known for providing both the Eagles and the Phillies with great home-field advantage.
 In particular, the acoustics greatly enhanced the crowd noise on the field, making it nearly impossible for opposing players to hear one another.

+In his book The Secret Apartment, author Tom Garvey, who managed parking for the stadium, recalls how he spent two years residing in a space at the stadium where he was storing furniture for Eagles tight end Richard Osborne.